alihamedali96/DemoBankApp/README.md

 Hibernate

 # Pending Features:
-Redirecting When email has been taken/
+Redirecting When email has been taken\
 Contact Page\
 Profile Page\
 Account History